viaacode/sip-specification/sip_structure/5_structure_package.md

 ***Requirements***

-- There MUST NOT be more than one `fileSec` element in the `mets.xml` file.
+- There MUST NOT be more than one `fileSec` element in the `METS.xml` file.
-- The `fileSec` element of the package `mets.xml` file MUST NOT reference anything from the different representation levels, EXCEPT the representation `mets.xml` files.
+- The `fileSec` element of the package `METS.xml` file MUST NOT reference anything from the different representation levels, EXCEPT the representation `METS.xml` files.
-- Each representation `mets.xml` MUST be referenced within its own `fileGrp` element within the `fileSec` element of the package `mets.xml`.
+- Each representation `METS.xml` MUST be referenced within its own `fileGrp` element within the `fileSec` element of the package `METS.xml`.

 | Element | `mets/fileSec` |
 |-----------------------|-----------|